-The AO organisation hosting Track Leads will rotate, at maximum, annually and, at minimum biannually, if possible They will be elected in November of the corresponding year, so as to overlap with existing Track lead for the final month of the year.
-Peer and self-nominations will be shared to Secretariat Track Manager in October, nominees will be made aware of their nomination in the first half of November, and, if necessary, elections will be held in the second half of November by simple majority among Track members.
-Two Co-Leads are encouraged, ideally one from the Steering Group (at working level) to maintain effective and efficient integration and Alliance-internal communications.
+The AO organisation hosting Track Leads will rotate, at most annually and, at least every two years, if possible.
+They will be elected in November of the corresponding year, so as to overlap with existing Track lead for the final month of the year.
+Peer and self-nominations will be shared to Secretariat Track Manager in October, nominees will be made aware of their nomination in the first half of November, and, if necessary, elections will be held in the second half of November by a simple majority among Track members.
+If requests for nominations do not yield the required number of nominees, the Alliance Secretariat and Steering Group will establish an appropriate course of action, including potentially the mobilisation, as Track Co-Leads, of expert staff from member organisations of the Steering Group.